Question: What should a skincare scanner do for acne-prone skin?

 Start with the full formula

-A useful scanner should explain product fit in plain language.
+A useful scanner should explain Skin Fit in plain language.
 Acne-prone skin needs more than a clean score: texture clues, pore-clogging patterns, irritation risk, routine load, and a better-fit next step when a product looks wrong.
 The front label can tell you what the product wants to promise, but the ingredient list shows what your skin actually has to handle.
 Use the formula to understand the product role, texture clues, active load, fragrance pattern, and whether it makes sense beside the products already in your routine.

 Look for the pattern, not one scary ingredient

 A score tells you what an app thinks.
-A product-fit read tells you what to do next.
+A Skin Fit read tells you what to do next.
 One ingredient rarely tells the whole story.
 A product can look good in one app and still be too rich, too active, too fragranced, or too hard to layer for your skin.
 The better question is whether the full product fits the concern you are shopping for right now.

 Choose one calm next move